tomcritchlow/tomcritchlow.github.io/_posts/2016-10-21-indie-blogging-distribution.md

 --

-Update - Dave Winer just put [bloggers.scripting.com](http://bloggers.scripting.com/) which is a feed of a a bunch of "bloggers" (doesn't that term feel like they're a rare beast?).
+Update - Dave Winer just put up [bloggers.scripting.com](http://bloggers.scripting.com/) which is a feed of a a bunch of "bloggers" (doesn't that term feel like they're a rare beast?).
 Perfect illustration of how you can't divorce content and distribution.